w3f/sidecar-example/README.md

 1. **Add account lookup**: Create `/api/accounts/[address]/route.ts`
 2. **Add more endpoints**: Follow the same pattern for other Sidecar endpoints
 3. **Add network selector**: Support multiple networks in one interface
-4. **Add real-time updates**: Use WebSockets for live block updates

 ### Styling